pmean/classes/clinical-research-methodology/modules/5510-01-overview.md

 I plan to review the videos from last year and either re-use them or re-record them.
 You will get live links to these videos on or before 5pm on 2022-01-21 (Friday).

+I am listening to the videos I recorded in 2022 and they are quite good.
+I doubt that I could do as well in 2023, but I will judge this for future modules.
+Some of the videos may need to be re-recorded.
+I will post the links to either the new or old videos by each Wednesday of the semester.

+A few issues have changed from 2022.

++ The syllabus on Canvas for the 2023 course is final, not provisional as it was in 2022.
++ No one signed up for the in-class, synchronous option.
+So everyone will be taking the course asynchronously.
+That means that you listen to lectures on video at your own time and place.
++ I am now openly encouraging face-to-face meetings, but Zoom is often a more convenient option as it avoids travel time.
+Choose whatever suits you best.
++ There are a few "gaffes" like in one of the videos where I forget for almost three minutes to advance to the proper Powerpoint slide.
+Oops!
+I would probably have a different gaffe if I re-recorded.
++ I discuss the content of the thirteen modules in one of the videos.
+I may add a fourteenth module.
+It would be short and not add a lot of extra assignments.
+I don't have the fourteenth module ready yet and may not get it done this semester.
+I also might add a bit of extra content of some of the thirteen modules, but only a very little bit.

+In general, the content of the 2022 videos for module01 are very good.
+Enjoy!

 There are 12 videos with a total of 107 minutes.

 + Videos